DENNIS-CODES/DENNIS-CODES/README.md

 ## 🌟 A _Web3 Blockchain Maestro_ diving into the decentralized abyss 🌊
 ```
-I'm deeply passionate about developing cutting-edge solutions using **blockchain technology**
+As a full stack developer I'm deeply passionate about developing cutting-edge solutions using **blockchain technology**
 that make a _positive impact_ on people's lives.
 I'm always pushing the envelope 💌 and
 challenging myself to think beyond the conventional.
 ```